datasittersclub/site/README.md

-#The Data-Sitters Club website

-Now in Jupyter Book form, to better support displaying code!
+The Data-Sitters Club website... now in Jupyter Book form, to better support displaying code!

-Check out all the books in this fun, colloquial guide to computational text analysis for digital humanities at [https://datasittersclub.github.io/site/books].
+Check out all the books in this fun, colloquial guide to computational text analysis for digital humanities at https://datasittersclub.github.io/site/books.